High-Intensity VR Fitness Game. Designed to transform exercise into a fun and rewarding experience!

 PowerBeatsVR accepts skyboxes in either equirectangular panorama or 6-sided horizontal cross cubemap format.
 Such skyboxes are usually saved as PNG or JPEG image.
 This format will then be internally converted to a spherical environment, as shown in the following picture.

 To add your own environment, click on the STYLE tab in the GAMEPLAY panel.
 At the bottom, you’ll see a horizontal list of all available skyboxes.
 Navigate to the end of that list (>) and click on the last one with the (+) button to add a new environment.
 Here, you’ll be asked to provide a skybox, its rotation, and (via the grab button) the sun position.

 You can either select one of the internal skyboxes (provided by us), or you can choose a file on your computer or devices which you’ve downloaded beforehand.
-On Quest, you need to either download the skybox files using the Oculus Browser on the device, or copy the files over via USB.
+On Quest, you need to either download the skybox files using the Meta Browser on the device, or copy the files over via USB.

 You can search for skyboxes online:

 Here are some of those websites where you can find beautiful panorama images for free:

 Open Google Maps, drop into Street View wherever you want and just save that view as a skybox useable with PowerBeatsVR.

 Here is how: Skyboxes from Google Street View

 You can also create your own skyboxes.
 A skybox, as you’ve seen above, is not merely a 360° panorama shot – it must also include the top and bottom (sky and ground).
 Besides the name “skybox“, this format is sometimes called a “photosphere“, or a “360×180 picture“.
 A photosphere picture looks like this (note the distortion at the top and bottom):

 Have fun!
 And let us know on Discord if you’ve found some great skyboxes to use with PowerBeatsVR and want to share them!